JoshLudahl/Warbler-Weather/README.md

 ## Setup
 In the ```build.gradle```, you will find an associated weather API key assigned, so you will want to visit [Open Weather Map](https://openweathermap.org/api) and sign up to get an API key.
 Once you have an API key, place it in your global ```gradle.properties``` file or in your environment.

 ## Tests
 There are UI tests setup to run Espresso tests.
-Unit tests are also configured to run on Github.
+Unit tests are also configured and uses Mockito.

 ## CI
 This project is configured to run Github Actions and uses Dependabot for dependency updates.